-- 11.88.
-Predict the impacts of the noise emissions from the construction and operation of the project on the environmental values of the receiving environment, with reference to sensitive receptors8, using recognised quality assured methods. - 11.89.
-Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project. - 11.90.
-Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - (a) activity's consistency with the objectives - (b) cumulative impact of the noise with other known emissions of noise associated with existing major projects and/or developments and those which are progressing through planning and approval processes and public information is available - (c) potential impacts of any low-frequency (<200 Hz) noise emissions.
+- 11.119.
+Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project. - 11.120.
+Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - (a) activity's consistency with the objectives - (b) cumulative impact of the noise with other known emissions of noise associated with existing major projects and/or developments and those which are progressing through planning and approval processes publicly available. - (c) potential impacts of any low-frequency (<200 Hz) noise emissions.

-- 11.91.
+- 11.121.
 Describe how the proposed project, and in particular, the key project components described above, would be managed to be consistent with best practice environmental management for the activity.
-Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 11.92.
+Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 11.122.
+Describe any expected exceedances of noise and vibration goals or criteria following the provision or application of mitigation measures and how any residual impacts would be addressed. - 11.123.
 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.